amal-araweelo/DiffTune--P-STSMC-ver1/README.md

-# Hyperparameter-free auto-tuning of a P-STSMC controller applied to a machine tool drive train (via DiffTune+)
+# Auto-tuning of a P-STSMC controller applied to a machine tool drive train (via DiffTune)

 To read more on the DiffTune tool set visit the following repository: